 What does your company do?

-At Ses’fikile Wines, I sell gorgeous wines.
+At Ses’fikile Wines, We sell gorgeous wines.

 What inspired you to start your company?

 My entrepreneurial spirit couldn’t rest.
 The wine industry represented ambiguity in my life which I explored through this venture.
 I am a teacher by training and I felt I had done my bit as far as the classroom context was concerned.
 I needed a new space to breathe.
 My country was in a new and refreshing space and this provided a new opportunity.

 “Ses’fikile means ‘we have arrived’.
 These three words are built on a foundation of personal and communal struggle, yet they also look forward positively, with the hope of a better future.”

 Why should anyone use your service or product?

 My wines are rare, fine blends.
 The quality of the grape is our priority.
 We are in touch with trends in the market, creating palatable, fruit driven wines.
 Ours is a fascinating story of celebration, discovery and triumph and that accompanies our wines.

 Ses’fikile meaning `We have arrived` is a trademarked brand owned by my company.
 At Ses’fikile, I work with a passionate team of wine makers and a viticulturist who helps to bring the beautiful Ses’fikile wine range to life.
 I choose the grape and blends for the product portfolio and I am responsible for taking the product to market.
 I am assisted by a team of young people for tastings, etc.